 - 3/4 cup fresh raspberries

-- Preheat the oven to 400 degrees F. Line a standard 12-cup muffin tin with paper liners.
+Preheat the oven to 400º F. Line a standard 12-cup muffin tin with paper liners.

-- In a bowl, whisk together the flour, sugar, baking powder, baking soda, salt, and cinnamon.
+Make the muffins: In a bowl, whisk together the flour, sugar, baking powder, baking soda, salt, and ginger.

-- In a large bowl, beat the eggs with the melted butter.
-Add the buttermilk and lemon zest and whisk to combine.
+In a large bowl, beat the eggs with the melted butter.
+Add the buttermilk and orange zest and whisk to combine.
 Add the dry ingredients to the wet and stir just to combine.
 (Batter will still be somewhat lumpy; do not overmix.)
 Gently fold in the blueberries and raspberries so the berries do not break open and pour into the prepared muffin tin.
-Crumble the streusel topping over the muffins and bake until golden brown and a toothpick inserted into the center comes out clean, about 20 minutes.
+Crumble the streusel topping evenly over the muffins and bake until the muffins are golden brown and a toothpick inserted into the center comes out clean, about 20 minutes.

 Lemon Poppy Seed Muffins With Raspberry Butter